IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-writing-apps.md

 ### **Sequences**

-This class will show you how to create Action Sequences which ICF manages for you.
-Actions in sequences can be written in any language as long as the data format from output from one Action is compatible with the input expected by the next Action in a sequence.
+ICF supports the declaration of sequences of Actions which behave collectively as a single Action.
+The function for each  Action in a sequence can be written in any language as long as the data format from the output from each Action in the sequence is compatible with the input expected by the next Action in a sequence.

 Typically data between actions is normalized in JSON format, but Actions and sequences are not limited to just JSON format.

+{% hint style="info" %}
+This course will show you how to create Action Sequences, using NodeJS functions, which ICF manages for you.
+{% endhint %}

 ### **Compositions**